 Back in late summer I had tried some of their gelato with a friend.
 This is based on the wonderful combination of gelato and sorbet flavours I had (which was also featured in one of the bakery’s gelato cakes) – a creamy savoury-sweet honey rosemary gelato and a biting acerbic grapefruit sorbet.
 I’ve replicated the flavours and creamy/bitter contrast here, in a panna cotta infused with rosemary and honey, and a tart grapefruit jelly.

 The photographs show a batch that I made with a bit of firmer set panna cotta than usual in order for it to hold some more of its height.
-But I’ve also made these is shorter, wider ramekins with atypical set, where the panna cotta languidly slips out and rests, in a rather more reclined position, across the plate.
-Either is equally delicious, so I’ve included gelatin quantities for both a the classic and firmer set.
+But I’ve also made these is shorter, wider ramekins with a typical set, where the panna cotta languidly slips out and rests, in a rather more reclined position, across the plate.
+Either is equally delicious, so I’ve included gelatin quantities for both the classic and firmer consistency.

-However, in both cases, I recommend keeping the jelly at a firmer set.
-In one batch I tried making the jelly at the same proportions as the panna cotta, but it seemed to struggle to hold together, and I prefer a firmer jelly anyhow.
+However, in both cases, I recommend keeping the jelly as is – a bit firmer!
+In one batch I tried making the jelly at the same gelatin proportions as the panna cotta, but it seemed to struggle to hold together, and I prefer a firmer jelly anyhow.

 When it comes to unmolding the panna cottas (as up until now – I’ve always made them in cups or jars!)
 I discovered a couple things: First of all, it’s not quite as scary as it can seem (at least I was scared that it wouldn’t come out at all!)
 But that dip in hot water is essential – the sides will release easily after you run a knife around the edge.
 However, the bottom of the panna cotta will stick unless warmed and slightly melted.